How to Budget for A Wedding

 A good wedding planner will know where to get the best deals, and how to get the most out of your money for your wedding day.
 In many cases, their services are well worth the expense and worth their weight in gold.

 The upside of having a professional on board who keeps track of (literally) everything… it’s a sure-fire way to be fully aware of your wedding budget and when you might be drifting off track.
-Not to mention, a wedding planner will be there to help you both run through a bride and groom wedding day checklist to ensure that your dream wedding comes to life as planned.
+Not to mention, a wedding planner will be there to help you both run through a wedding day checklist to ensure that your dream wedding comes to life as planned.
 Who said wedding planning isn’t fun?